AreebAbdulGhani/Interactive-video-player-with-timestamp-linked-comments./README.md

 4. **Video Considerations**
    - GitHub has a file size limit (usually 100MB)
-   - Your current video is ~31MB so it should work fine
+   - The video file used in this project is over 300MB, so it's not included in the repository
+   - For GitHub Pages, host the video externally (Google Drive, Dropbox, etc.) and update the video source in the HTML
-   - For larger videos, consider using a video hosting service instead
+   - Alternatively, use a video hosting service and embed it with an iframe

 ---